dianavile/RgSocDVTeam/README-LSG.md

 ## Getting Started
 - Instructions to get copy of the project
-- Instructions to run project on local machine (for development and testing) (See deployment for notes on how to deploy the project on a live system.)
+- Instructions to run project on local machine (for development and testing)

 ### Prerequisites
-- What is needed to install the software
+- What is needed to install the software?
 - How to install it?
 ```
 Give examples